-This allows the new owner of a licensed premise to trade on an existing licence until they obtain a new licence in their own name.
+This authorises a transition period when a business is sold to allow the new owner of a licensed premise to trade on an existing licence until they obtain a new licence in their own name.

 Documents required with your application are:

 The fees for processing your application are non-refundable and must be paid when you apply for your licence.

 For a temporary authority to be issued the existing licence needs to be kept current.
 Any annual licence fees that are due must be paid for you be able to trade.
 The licence must not be surrendered by the existing licensee.

 Most alcohol licensing fees are set by regulations.
 However, any fees set by Council may be subject to annual review and any changes take effect on 1 July each year.

 You will need to have an invoice from us before you can make your payment.
 This will be provided to you when you file your application documents.